 - Baker’s cyst: a cyst that forms at the back of the knee.

-- Chondromyxoid fibroma: occurs in the shaft of the long bone.
+- Chondromyxoid fibroma: a tumor in the shaft of the long bone.

-- Eosinophilic granuloma: can occur anywhere in the body, but it’s most commonly found in the skull.
+- Eosinophilic granuloma: can occur anywhere in the body, but most commonly in the skull.